-I had received these recommendations on other packing lists, but didn't end up using them once.
+I had received these recommendations on other Camino packing lists and brought them with me, but I didn't end up using them once.

 - Sarong: I had read somewhere that this could double as a skirt, blanket, picnic cover, etc. But, I never needed it for any of those purposes.

 - Simple knit skirt to go over the leggings.
 Call me uncouth, but I just found it more comfortable and easier to walk around in just the leggings.